 Wang Dongling is widely recognized as one of the most celebrated living calligraphers from China.
 The artist’s experimental works, featuring his luanshu (chaos script), expand the venerated Chinese calligraphy tradition through a dynamic style that renders the texts almost completely indecipherable.
 Inspired by Laozi’s iconic text of Taoist philosophy, the artist created Laozi, Dao De Jing, Chapter I & II for Asia Society as part of a 2018 performance at the Museum.
 This exhibition serves as the first public presentation of the painting.

 Wang Dongling is widely recognized as one of the most celebrated living calligraphers from China.
-The artist is best known for his large-scale text-based compositions, which are created on the floor with oversized brushes through highly physical movements.
+The artist is best known for his large-scale compositions, which are created on the floor with oversized brushes through highly physical movements.
 Historically, calligraphy has been regarded in China as the highest art form.
 Wang’s experimental approach to calligraphy, featuring his luanshu (chaos script), expands this venerated literati tradition through the artist’s dynamic style that renders the texts almost completely indecipherable.
 Wang’s expressive movements create a field of abstract gestures that prioritize the formal aesthetics of his script over its legibility.
-This shifts language to a formalistic tool rather than the primary subject in traditional calligraphy.
+Language becomes a formalistic tool rather than the primary subject in traditional calligraphy.
 The resulting controlled chaos, in a nod to western gestural abstraction, alters the distinction between calligraphy and painting as well as the conventional relationship between reading and looking in relation to traditional Chinese calligraphy.

 Wang Dongling was born in 1945 in Rudong, Jiangsu Province, China.
 The artist studied traditional calligraphy under Master Lin Sanzhi (1898–1989) and later under Master Sha Menghai (1900–1992) at Zhejiang Academy of Art (now China National Academy of Arts) in Hangzhou.
 He currently serves as the Director of the Modern Calligraphy Study Center at China National Academy of Arts in Hangzhou.